 Are you wondering what to wear in the rainforest?

 The jungle is so hot and humid that I wanted to wear as little as possible.
 So when I packed, I was tempted to bring lots of t-shirts and shorts.

-But there are numerous reasons why long sleeves and trousers are the items you need in the jungle.
+But there are numerous reasons why long sleeves and trousers are the best jungle clothes.

 First of all, they protect you from the sun.
 Second, they protect you from scratches and burns while walking through the woods.
 Maybe you can recognise poison ivy back home and know how to avoid it.
 But in the jungle?
 I wouldn’t know how to tell which plants can hurt me and which ones can’t.

 Third, and this is very important, long sleeves can protect you from mosquitos and other animals that try to eat you.If you visit the Amazon in Peru, go and check out our

 When choosing your clothes, go for light and natural fabrics.
 Thin fabrics are ideal, and a loose fit so the air can circulate and you don’t get too hot.
 I have some cheap white long sleeves that I took into the jungle.
 They were inexpensive, light and airy, making them the perfect clothes for the rainforest.

 Also, look into quick dry fabrics (like this shirt from Columbia).
 Your clothes will get wet from rain, sweat and general humidity.
 You might want to wash them.
 If you don’t want to wait for days until they dry, then you’re going to love quick-drying fabrics.

 And if you don’t want to stock up on special clothes just for this trip, then try to take thin and light materials at least, so they dry faster.
 You don’t need to buy expensive jungle trekking clothes but can choose the lightest ones you have at home.